agnavale/Neural-Networks-From-Scratch/batch_gradient/README.md

 Batch processing involves directly feeding multiple samples of inputs <br>
 directly to nn without using loops.
+To implement that this version has  <br>
+few changes in the code.